 Below, we will outline in greater detail what these services entail.
 We will describe how they can be used to keep facilities clean, provide useful data about microbe concentrations and reduce the likelihood of an infectious foodborne disease outbreak.

-Essential in the prevention of food-related health issues, costly food recalls and the erosion of consumer confidence and brand reputation, robust environmental microbiological monitoring programs, which include analytical testing services — like those offered by Log10 — are a proven way to collect data on where sources and concentrations of pathogens could enter a food product via a production facility.
+Essential in the prevention of food-related health issues, costly food recalls and the erosion of consumer confidence and brand reputation, effective environmental microbiological monitoring programs, which include analytical testing services — like those offered by Log10 — are a proven way to collect data on where sources and concentrations of pathogens could enter a food product via a production facility.
 While an environmental monitoring program on its own doesn’t make food safer, it forms an integral part in monitoring the successful sanitary environment of a food production facility.

 The Food Safety Modernization Act (FMSA), enacted in 2011, revolutionized the food industry by shifting focus from responding to foodborne illnesses to preventing their occurrence.
 Congress enacted the FSMA to recognize that foodborne illness represents a significant public health and economic threat.

 Rules, testing and monitoring programs make up a large part of the FSMA.
 Its rules specify what actions to take at different points in the global supply chain to prevent food from becoming contaminated en route to the end consumers.

 Adenosine triphosphate (ATP) testing has been around for more than 20 years.
 ATP is found in all organic material, so it does not indicate contamination.
 However, the presence of ATP on surfaces indicates that food residue remains on the surfaces, potentially harboring microorganisms or pathogens.
 If a high level of ATP is found, facilities should modify their cleaning protocols so that food waste undergoes thorough removal.